GLOBAL MARKETS-Yen, bond yields rise as Bank of Japan action underwhelms

 By Jamie McGeever

-LONDON, July 29 The yen jumped on Friday and Japanese government bond yields rose the most in eight years, lifting global sovereign borrowing costs, after the Bank of Japan's latest steps to boost growth and inflation fell short of investor expectations.
+LONDON, July 29 The yen jumped on Friday and the biggest rise in Japanese government bond yields in years lifted sovereign borrowing costs around the world, after the Bank of Japan's latest measures to boost growth and inflation fell short of investor expectations.

-Investors also digested a heavy diet of European corporate earnings dominated by some of the region's biggest banks, and awaited the first estimate of second-quarter U.S. growth.
+Investors also digested a heavy slew of European corporate earnings dominated by some of the region's biggest banks and awaited the first estimate of second-quarter U.S. growth.

 The dollar's fall against the yen, its steepest in a month and fourth steepest this year, pulled it down against other currencies, putting the trade-weighted dollar exchange rate on course for its biggest weekly fall in two months.